Phnom Penh > Kratie >Mondulkiri > Phnom Penh

 - Child under 2: Free of charge

-- Child under 12 years old sharing room with adult: 80% of package cost
+- Child under 12 years old sharing room with adult: 50% of package cost for Adult twin share price

 - Child 12 years old and above: 100% of adult cost